-For the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2016, the affirmative vote of a majority of the total votes cast on such proposal in person or by proxy at the Annual Meeting is required.
-Abstentions and broker "non-votes" are not considered to have been voted on this proposal.
+For the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2018, the affirmative vote of a majority of the total votes cast on such proposal in person or by proxy at the Annual Meeting is required.
+Abstentions and broker "non-votes" are not considered to have been voted on these proposals.
 Brokers and other nominees continue to have discretionary voting power to vote without instructions from the beneficial owner on the ratification of the appointment of the independent auditor and, accordingly, your shares may be voted by your broker on this proposal.